High-contrast random composites: homogenisation framework and new spectral phenomena

 \subsubsection{Modifications of the above examples}

-It is not difficult to advise an explicit modification of the above setting in which the inclusions are randomly rotated and shifted within the lattice cells (still respecting the minimal distance between them in order for the extension property to hold).
-As can be seen from the definition of $\beta_\infty(\l)$ and formula \eqref{sasha103} for $\b(\l)$, this additional degree of freedom does not affect these functions (but only $A_1^\hom$), hence both the limit set $\mathcal{G}$ and $\Sp(\mathcal A^\hom)$ (in the whole space setting) remain the same.
+It is not difficult to construct explicit modifications of the above examples in which the inclusions are randomly rotated and shifted within the lattice cells (still respecting the minimal distance between them in order for the extension property to hold).
+As can be seen from the definition of $\beta_\infty(\l)$ and the formula \eqref{sasha103} for $\b(\l)$, this additional degree of freedom does not affect these functions (but only $A_1^\hom$), hence both the limit set $\mathcal{G}$ and $\Sp(\mathcal A^\hom)$ (in the whole space setting) remain the same.

 Another possible modification is to assume that random variables $\{\widetilde{\omega}_j\}_{j\in \mathbf{Z}^d}$ have finite correlation distance.
-In this case, in order to be able to recover the above formulae for $\beta_\infty(\l)$ arbitrary large cubes containing only the inclusions of a specific type (as in the above examples) should have positive probability.
+In this case, in order to be able to recover the above formulae for $\beta_\infty(\l)$, arbitrarily large cubes containing only the inclusions of a specific type (as in the above examples) should have positive probability.
 If this is not the case, then only the general formula \eqref{38} is available.